bitovi/hatchify/README.md

 validating them against each other, and setting up relationships for you.

 Next, we can start up the backend to see everything in action.
+HatchifyJS will create CRUD application endpoints for our `User` and `Todo` models automatically.

+If you create additional schemas, export them the same way.
+This step will take care of not only adding your schema files, but also validating them against each other, and setting up relationships for you.

 ```bash
 npm run dev:backend